 the rigidity of test area

 reinforcement located in concrete.

 To reduce the effect of these factors it is desirable to average 10 to 12 reading from different points in the concrete test surface area.

-It is very simple to use.
+It is very simple to use in building constructions.

 No special equipment and experience are required to conduct the test.

 The device of this test is inexpensive and is easily available in the market.

 This test is available with an operational range of M10 to M 70 concrete mix.